 How to Protect Your Customers and Your Business From Data and Document Security Breaches

-A week rarely passes with no mention of yet another data theft or security breach affecting thousands of businesses and millions – even billions ─ of consumers around the world.
+A week rarely passes with no mention of yet another data theft or security breach affecting thousands of businesses and millions—even billions—of consumers around the world.
 As you probably know, Superior Business Solutions has been helping companies run their businesses more effectively for nearly 100 years now, through managed print services, sales enablement tools, promotional products and more.
 But we also help customers protect their data and documents.
-We understand that a data breach could lose you customers, garner bad PR and cause considerable harm to your business.
+We understand a data breach could lose your customers, garner bad PR and cause considerable harm to your business.

 Data in Danger in 2018

 For data and document security, you need to know the facts.
 Cyber attacks cause many of them; hackers seek to steal personal data or terrorize a business.
 But at other times, employee errors or poor company practices can create a difficult situation.